OmiyaGames/template-unity-package/Documentation~/manual/customizeDocumentation.md

     docfx Documentation~/docfx.json
 ```

+Of course, if the developer chooses to make this edit, they should also delete the `Documentation~/manual/index.md` file, and add a line in `.gitignore` to ignore this file.

-After this line is updated to th developer's satisfaction, the repository must be configured to provide the action access to the repo itself.
+After this line is updated to the developer's satisfaction, the repository must be configured to provide the Github access to the repo itself.

 ### Creating Secret Access Key